Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: The Offline Setting

 Since the offline setting is static, we drop the time index \(t\).
 The decision-maker is now tasked with selecting a probing set \(S \subseteq [A]\) from the \(A\) available arms.
 For each agent \(j\in [M]\) and each arm \(a\in [A]\), let \(D_{j,a}\) denote the known reward distribution with CDF \(F_{j,a}\) and mean \(\mu_{j,a}\).
 When an arm \(a\) is probed (i.e. \(a\in S\)), a reward realization \(R_{j,a}\) is observed (drawn i.i.d. from \(D_{j,a}\)); otherwise, the decision-maker relies on the mean reward \(\mu_{j,a}\).

-Given a probing set \(S\), an allocation policy \(\pi = [\pi_{j,a}]\) can be applied to assign arms to agents.
-For any fixed \(S\), one may compute the optimal allocation policy that maximizes the expected Nash Social Welfare \citep{cole2015approximating}.
+Given a probing set \(S\), an assignment policy \(\pi = [\pi_{j,a}]\) can be applied to assign arms to agents.
+For any fixed \(S\), one may compute the optimal assignment policy that maximizes the expected Nash Social Welfare \citep{cole2015approximating}.
 Hence, we define the effective objective as